George Percy (governor): Early life

-George Percy was born in England, the youngest son of Henry Percy, 8th Earl of Northumberland and Lady Catherine Neville.
+Master George Percy (sometimes written as "Percie" or "Percye") was born in England, the youngest son of Henry Percy, 8th Earl of Northumberland and Lady Catherine Neville.
 He was sickly for much of his life, possibly suffering from epilepsy or severe asthma.
 He graduated from Oxford University in 1597.
 While at university, he gained admission to Gloucester Hall and the Middle Temple.

 Percy's vocation was the military.
 His first service came in the Dutch struggle for independence from Spain in the early 1600s.
 He also served in Ireland.

 Life in Virginia

 Percy was part of the first group of 105 English colonists to settle the Jamestown Colony.
+It is thought he was sent to the warmer climate of Virginia to benefit poor health.
 He departed England in December 1606 and kept a journal of his voyage.
 He arrived in Virginia in April 1607 and recorded the struggles of the colonists to cope with the American environment, disease, and the Powhatan Native Americans.
 "Thus we lived for the space of five months in this miserable distress," he wrote in his journal, "not having five able men to man our bulwarks upon any occasion."

 Although Percy had a higher social rank than all of the other first colonists, he was initially denied a seat on the Virginia Council.
 Nevertheless, he took the lead in the early life of the colony, taking part in the expedition to the James River falls in May and June 1607.
 In autumn 1607, he sided with the President of the colony, Edward Maria Wingfield, who was subsequently deposed by John Ratcliffe, Gabriel Archer, and Captain John Smith.
 From late 1607 until autumn 1609, Percy had little power in Jamestown but served as Smith's subordinate.

 When Smith left the colony in September 1609, Percy assumed the presidency of the colony.
 However, his persistent illness kept him from executing his office, leaving the duties of the presidency to Ratcliffe, Archer, and John Martin.
 It was during Percy's tenure that the colony suffered through the "Starving Time" in the winter of 1609–10.
 "Now all of us at James Town beginning to feel that sharp prick of hunger, which no man truly describe but he which hath tasted the bitterness thereof," he recounted later.
 Percy accomplished little while President, other than to order to construction of Fort Algernon at Old Point Comfort.
 When Sir Thomas Gates arrived in May 1610, Percy happily surrendered control of the colony to him.